spookylukey/django-views-the-right-way/source/detail-view.rst

 This CBV is shorter, at least in terms of token count, than my version, although not by much.
-It suffers from the common disadvantages that CBVs have, such as by default not having an easy way to add extra data into the context, which makes a big difference — put ``get_context_data`` in and it's longer again.
+It suffers from the common disadvantages that CBVs have, such as by default not having an easy way to add extra data into the context, which makes a big difference — put ``get_context_data()`` in and it's longer again.

 The essential logic that ``DetailView`` adds is equivalent to a single line in my FBV::

   'product': get_object_or_404(Product.objects.all(), slug=product_slug),

-For a mixin plus two lines of configuration, you are not getting much value for money.
+For a mixin plus two lines of configuration, I don't think you are getting much value for money.

 You could make it more concise, but not in good ways.
 Each alternative way to write this brings up some issues that I'll discuss in turn.